Jovan-Savic/os1kernel/README.md

 - Write permission denied
 - Software interrupt
   - This one is used most of the time since it calls void Machine::callerFunction(...), the true wrapper that calls a particular system call according to the function code passed as the first argument

-More on Computer interrupts can be read [here](https://en.wikipedia.org/wiki/Interrupt)

 ## C Application Programming Interface - C API